BI-LO (United States): Founding and purchase by Ahold

+Sale to Lone Star Funds

 In 2005, Ahold sold BI-LO/Bruno's to Lone Star Funds.
 In order to concentrate on renovating older stores, building new ones, and investing in newer information technology, the new owners sold off 104 BI-LO, FoodSmart, Bruno's, Food Fair, and Food World stores in areas where the chain did not have significant market penetration.
-They also sold off three BI-LO/Bruno's distribution centers to grocery wholesaler, C&S Wholesale Grocers who converted some of the stores to Southern Family Markets.
+They also sold off three BI-LO/Bruno's distribution centers to grocery wholesaler C&S Wholesale Grocers who converted some of the stores to Southern Family Markets.
 Included in the sell-off were all stores in the Knoxville, TN, area which nearly all were immediately occupied by Food City stores.
-As of 2010, one location in the area has not been leased to any business in five years, in part due to Food City already owning a former Winn-Dixie location just a short walk away.

 On March 21, 2007, Lone Star Funds announced the corporate spin-off of the 67 Bruno's Supermarkets and Food World stores from BI-LO LLC into a separate company to be based out of Birmingham.
 On April 16, 2007, Lone Star announced the 230-store BI-LO chain was up for sale.
 Soon after, C&S announced that it was closing the Chattanooga distribution center that served the BI-LOs in the Chattanooga area and portions of North Georgia.

+2009 bankruptcy and Winn-Dixie merger

-On March 23, 2009, the company announced that it had filed Chapter 11 bankruptcy with the intent to use the court-supervised process to address "an upcoming debt maturity."
-The move was largely due to the post-2008 crash and the resultant credit crisis.
+On March 23, 2009, the company announced that it had filed Chapter 11 bankruptcy after it defaulted on a $260 million loan due to the 2008 financial crisis.
 The company said to expect its stores and regular operations to continue to operate as usual during the process.
 The company secured a $100 million loan from GE Capital in order to continue paying wages, salaries, benefits, suppliers, and vendors.

 In October 2009, Delhaize Group, headquartered in Belgium and owner of competing chain Food Lion, announced that it had entered a preliminary, non-binding agreement to purchase $425 million worth of assets from the chain.
-Shortly after, in November 2009, the company filed plans with the U.S. Bankruptcy Court to restructure, with their parent company, Lone Star Funds, providing a $350 million cash infusion.
+In November, the company outlined its restructuring to the U.S. Bankruptcy Court, with Lone Star Funds providing a $350 million cash infusion.
 Delhaize Group and Food Lion were subsequently left out of the submitted plans.
 Lone Star Funds said that it was possible that BI-LO could emerge from bankruptcy in the first quarter of 2010.

 On May 12, 2010, the company emerged from bankruptcy.
 BI-LO, ranked by Supermarket News in the Top 75 Retailers, remained under ownership of Lone Star Funds after restructuring.
 BI-LO was reportedly put up for sale in August 2010; Kroger and Publix were said to be interested in acquiring the chain, but nothing developed from these rumors.